Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 - Amazon pay&trade;
 - EBICS&trade;
 - Stripe&trade;
-- A dummy driver to simulate payments
+- A dummy driver to simulate payments for testing purposes

 The data structure of the connection then provides exactly the data that the PSP needs to exchange data with the Actindo *Payments* module.